 For an additional fee, Flexible Start-Date Tickets allow you not to be pinned down to an exact start date.
 With this option, you don’t need to have to pick your dates. *(These tickets are not currently for sale at this time.)

 Older Flexible Start-Date tickets that were purchased previously will still be honored at the gate, assuming they haven’t been used.
 Used tickets expired 14 days after their first use.

-For a flat price of $169, the Memory Maker option allows you to download all of your photos from your trip.
+For a flat price of $199, the Memory Maker option allows you to download all of your photos from your trip ($169 if you purchase it in advance).
 This includes ride photos, Disney photographer photos, character meet & greets, and MORE!

 You get access to these photos on Disney’s site for 45 days.
 If you love keeping plenty of pictures from your trip, this could be worth it.
 Especially if you don’t like taking photos.

 Disney has photographers all over the parks and on most of the larger attractions.
 You’ll be surprised by how many get taken in the course of your trip.
 At the end of your trip, you can just go to Disney’s site and download all these pictures to your device.

 Then when you get home, you can have them printed or stored somewhere in your house.

 Florida Resident Tickets